princeton-sns/frida/apps/web/skeleton/README.md

-On a new, unregistered device, paste the value of the `pubkey` field of the device you wish to link with into the "public key to link with" field on the currently-unregistered device, and then click `New Linked Device`.
-A pop-up should appear on the device associated with the pasted pubkey, asking if a new LINKED member should be authenticated.
+On a new, unregistered device, paste the value of the `pubkey` field of the device you wish to link with into the "public key to link with" field on the currently-unregistered device.
+Then click `New Linked Device`.
+A pop-up should appear on the device associated with the pasted pubkey asking if a new LINKED member should be authenticated.
 Press `OK`.
 Refresh both devices and navigate to the `Settings` tab on the newly-linked device.
-Both devices should now have the same `devices` value: an array with two fields, one for each of the linked devices.
+Both devices should now have the same `top name` and `devices` value (an array with two fields, one for each of the linked devices).

+### Adding a contact

+A contact-relationship can be established between disjoint sets of devices.
+E.g. one device in the set of linked devices with top name "a" can add the one of the devices in the set of linked devices with top name "b" as a contact if there are no shared devices between those two sets.
+This property is not entirely enforced by the library (although it should be in the future) so for now users should try to abide by it as best they can to avoid weird behavior.

+#### Set up

+Create two sets of linked devices with two distinct top names, e.g. "a" and "b".
+Each linked set can have any number of devices.

+#### Request contact

+On one of "a"'s devices, navigate to the `Friends` tab and paste one of "b"'s public keys into the "device public key field".
+Click `Add Friend`.

+#### Accept contact

+On the "b" device associated with the pasted public key, a pop-up should appear asking if new contact "a" should be added.
+Press `OK`.
+After refreshing the `Friends` tab on all devices you should see the appropriate top name in the "Friends" field of each device.

+### Adding/modifying data

+TODO

+### Sharing/unsharing data

+TODO

+### Removing contacts

+TODO

+### Deleting devices

+TODO